mvolkmann/blog/src/swift/Localization.md

 When there is more than one number placeholder in a key, each is given a name like `@arg1`.
+These placeholders can be renamed to make their meaning more clear.
-To rename them, click the name in its sub-row and enter a new name that begins with `@`.
+To rename a placeholder, click the name in its sub-row and enter a new name that still begins with `@`.

 In the example above, `@arg1` might be renamed to `@dogs` and `@arg2` might be renamed to `@squirrels`.